dougshamoo/blog/_posts/2015-09-17-traversing-trees-with-recursion.markdown

-We can define a function logAllNodeValues, that... you guessed it, logs the node value of each node in the tree.
+We can define a function `logAllNodeValues`, that... you guessed it, logs the node value of each node in the tree.
 We'll achieve this by recursing through all of the nodes and console.logging the value

     var logAllNodeValues = function(node) {
       console.log(node.value);